tpb1908/CWDoc/doc.md

 ```expand``` animates a ```View``` from no height to its measured height, and ```collapse``` shrinks a ```View``` from its measured height to no height before hiding it.

 ```flashViewBackground``` is a method used to fade the background colour of a ```View``` from its original colour to a highlight colour, and back again.
-This method can be used to highlight an important ```View```, such as when jumping to a search result.
+This method can be used to highlight an important ```View```, such as when jumping to a search result, such as in objective 6.ix.c.

 The next four methods are used for unit conversion, converting pixels to density independent pixels, as well as converting density independent pixels or scale independent pixels to pixels.